How We Fight Hunger

 The United States Department of Agriculture defines a Food Hub as “a centrally located facility with a business management structure facilitating the aggregation, storage, processing, distribution and/or marketing of locally produced food products.”
 Most existing Food Hubs focus on helping small and mid-sized farmers access new markets to increase their profitability.
 Foodlink’s work maintains many of the same goals as the USDA Food Hubs, as we purchase and redistribute nearly two million pounds of local produce every year.
 The Foodlink Food Hub is unique, however, because our primary goal is to help underserved individuals and institutions access fresh, healthy, and affordable foods.

 The core of our Food Hub is our warehouse facility at 1999 Mt.
-Read Blvd., where we have the capacity to distribute nearly 19 million pounds of food annually (including 4.6 million pounds of fruits and vegetables in 2015!).
+Read Blvd., where we have the capacity to distribute more than 19 million pounds of food annually (including 5.7 million pounds of fruits and vegetables in 2016!).
 Ancillary assets include industrial-sized freezers and coolers, a fleet of trucks, and a commercial kitchen.
 This capacity allows us to purchase high volumes of local product and redistribute to the 500 agencies in our network.

 By being good stewards of our assets and resources, we can go “beyond food banking” and do more than redistribute food.
 This is how Foodlink has gone from Food Bank to Food Hub.
 Our consumer-driven food hub starts with food distribution, but it includes several programs and resources that increase food access and food literacy.
 They include: